piware14/pi-ware/README.md

 ```

 ## Update Pi-Ware
-When you open the Pi-Ware app the app should automatically update.
+When you open Pi-Ware the app should automatically update.
 If you want to manually update Pi-Ware, run the following lines in the terminal:
 ```
 cd pi-ware
 git pull